vexx32/chocolatey.org/chocolatey/Website/Views/Blog/AnnouncingDeployments.md

 - [When Can I Get Deployments?](#when-can-i-get-deployments)

 <!-- /TOC -->

+### Join Our Webinar!
+We are doing a webinar on [June 23rd, 2020](https://chocolatey.org/events/chocolatey-deployments).
+Reserve [your spot now](https://chocolatey.zoom.us/webinar/register/WN_MPT5b34zQnud8R0nGgpe5A) and we'll see you there!
+We may even have a special surprise to share at the end.

+Can't make it?
+Missed it?
+Don't worry, we have you covered - it's being recorded and will be available soon after the presentation.
+Follow [the same link to access the recording](https://chocolatey.zoom.us/webinar/register/WN_MPT5b34zQnud8R0nGgpe5A) after the webinar has ended.

 ### Why Did We Create Central Management Deployments?
 We often hear from Windows System Engineers that they are looking for a simple and easy way to manage Windows endpoints that offers advanced functionality when they need it.
 As Chocolatey Software has been a leader in Windows automation for over nine years, it was a natural progression to offer a simple and intuitive solution for managing remote Windows endpoints, especially given Chocolatey’s guiding principle of making hard concepts approachable.